Medically reviewed by Drugs.com. Last updated on Apr 10, 2021.

 Nephrogenic diabetes insipidus.
-This condition is the result of your kidneys not properly responding to ADH, so desmopressin is not a treatment option.
-Instead, your doctor may prescribe a low-salt diet to help reduce the amount of urine your kidneys make.
+Since the kidneys don't properly respond to ADH in this form of diabetes insipidus, desmopressin won't help.
+Instead, your doctor may prescribe a low-salt diet to reduce the amount of urine your kidneys make.
 You'll also need to drink enough water to avoid dehydration.

-The drug hydrochlorothiazide, used alone or with other medications, may improve symptoms.
-Although hydrochlorothiazide is a diuretic (usually used to increase urine output), in some cases it can reduce urine output for people with nephrogenic diabetes insipidus.
+Treatment with the drug hydrochlorothiazide (Microzide) may improve your symptoms.
+Although hydrochlorothiazide is a type of drug that usually increases urine output (diuretic), it can reduce urine output for some people with nephrogenic diabetes insipidus.

 Lifestyle and home remedies